everpixelgame/docs/economy/tokenomics.md

 ## Token Flow Visualization

 The economy creates a sustainable loop where tokens flow from players to the system and back again in carefully controlled amounts.
-This balanced approach ensures that $EPXL maintains value over time while rewarding active participants in the ecosystem.
+This balanced approach ensures that $EVER maintains value over time while rewarding active participants in the ecosystem.